highchair/artinruins-com/about.md

 + Article: Owner and designer of ArtInRuins, owner of Highchair designhaus, **Providence Business News**, Providence RI, July 2006
 + Article: Owner and designer of ArtInRuins, Pawtucket Times’ Special Section, **Momentum**, Pawtucket RI, May 2006
 + Author for Exhibition Catalog: _Scott Lapham Bearing Witness_, photography solo show, October 2005
++ Award: _Volunteer of the Year_ Providence Preservation Society, 2005
 + Interview: _Urban Revival_, Lauren Rosati, **Providence Monthly**, April 2005
 + Contributing author: _How to keep the Arts from Dying of Old Age_, **AS220 Newsletter**, March 2005
 + Interview: _The Apex of Potential_, Tim Lehnert, **Providence Phoenix**, December 2004